bolderbrush10/SearchlightAssault/programmer-notes.md

 - It's possible to 'fake out' the turtle near the edge of the searchlight range and desync the searchlight from attacking its turtle or make the turtle "lock up"

+- Two searchlights have trouble targeting each other (Possibly because of raise / clear alarm "destroying" their targets)

 ## TODO's